 - Choosing the appropriate business continuity solution to support these processes.

 If your business does not have the proper planning in place, it will affect the speed of recovery and your organization will experience downtime.
-A good BC plan, processes, and trained employees combined with proper intelligent business continuity solutions will get processes back up and running fast.
+A good BC plan, processes, and trained employees combined with proper intelligent business continuity solutions will get processes back up and be running fast.

 We utilize solutions that allow a business to have uninterrupted access to its servers and workstations.
 This is achieved through a defined chain of command for handling disasters, and instant on-site and off-site virtualization technology for prioritized servers and workstations in disaster scenarios.